Skip to main content

 This two-part class is recommended for girls 10 to 12 years old and a parent or guardian.
 The sessions focus on the physical ... cont.

-Siblings age 6 to 13 years old of children with special needs meet other siblings, have fun, laugh, talk about the good and ... cont.
+This three-hour workshop is for siblings, 6 to 13 years old, of children with special needs.
+Students will meet other siblings, ... cont.